Generic Stability and Modes of Convergence: Continuous logic and generic stability

 In this section we introduce the notion of generic stability for types in {\em continuous logic} and give characterizations of this notion which will be used later.
 The proofs are adaptations of the arguments in classical logic \cite{K-Morley}.\footnote{This section can't be read without firm grasp of \cite{K-Morley}.}

 {\bf If the reader thinks that it is not necessary to state, repeat and review the results of classical case (i.e. \cite{K-Morley}) for continuous logic, we must give the following warnings:} (a) Not all results of classical logic can be directly translated into continuous logic.
-For example, Shelah's theorem (i.e. stable=$NIP$+$NSOP$) can be translated into continuous logic (cf. \cite{K-classification}). (b) It is important to have {\em correct} definitions in continuous logic and to check that the proofs works in this case, and why these proofs still work or do not. (c) The results in continuous case sometimes lead to new results even in classical logic, as we will see in Section~3 of the present paper and it was seen in \cite{K-classification}.
+For example, Shelah's theorem (i.e. stable=$NIP$+$NSOP$) cannot be translated into continuous logic (cf. \cite{K-classification}). (b) It is important to have {\em correct} definitions in continuous logic and to check that the proofs work in this case, and why these proofs still work or do not. (c) The results in continuous case sometimes lead to new results even in classical logic, as we will see in Section~3 of the present paper and as was seen in \cite{K-classification}.

-Therefore, we introduce the notions in details but we will refer the proofs to the classical case and explain why arguments in classical case work here as well.
+Therefore, we introduce the notion in detail but we will refer the proofs to the classical case and explain why arguments in classical case work here as well.
 We assume familiarity with the basic notions about continuous model theory as developed in \cite{BBHU}.

 In this section, we fix a {\bf continuous} first order language $L$,\footnote{As mentioned earlier, in this paper, the language is countable, however we can consider {\em separable} languages.
 Also, we can study separable fragments of the language.
 To make the proofs more readable, we assume that the theory is countable.} a complete countable ({\bf continuous}) $L$-theory $T$ (not necessarily $NIP$), and a small set $A$ of the monster model $\Bbb U$.
 The space of global types in the variable $x$ is denoted by $S_x(\Bbb U)$ or $S(\Bbb U)$.